BloomTech-Labs/grants-fe/README.md

 In order for the app to function correctly, the user must set up their own environment variables.
 There should be a .env file containing the following:

     *  REACT_APP_GRANTED_API - link to the base URL for backend endpoints.
-Set to `https://grantedbackend.herokuapp.com/api/`
+Set to locally hosted version of the database for development and deployed base URL of database for production.

 # Content Licenses